JuliaReach/MathematicalSystems.jl/docs/src/man/systems.md

 ```

 The following table summarizes the different system types names in abbreviated form.
-The abbreviated types names are included here only for reference and they are not exported.
+The abbreviated names are included here only for reference and are not exported.
 See the [Types](@ref) section of this manual, or simply click on the system's name
 for details on each type.